Ethernal

 If the transaction succeeds, a link will be displayed above the "Query button", if it fails the error message will be displayed instead.

 If you send a transaction to a node that supports the debug_traceTransaction method, it will be used to display more info about interactions of this transaction with other contracts.
-See the Transactions page for more details on how it works.
+See the page for more details on how it works.